pcardotatgit/XDR_Workflows_and_Stuffs/8-detect_and_alert_workflow_lab/readme.md

 It will completely emulate the Cisco Secure Endpoint behavior but the counterpart is that it is limited only to the sha256 given in example.
 And second you must expose it on the INTERNET in order to make SecureX able to interact with it.
 For acheiving this, NGROK is an awesome solution for lab.

-[Go to this link](https://github.com/pcardotatgit/python_challenges/tree/master/Preparation_challenges_for_Threat_Hunting_Mission/6-AMP_Threat_Hunting/amp_simulator) in order to get the simulator have have instructions for using it.
+[Go to this link](https://github.com/pcardotatgit/python_challenges/tree/master/Preparation_challenges_for_Threat_Hunting_Mission/6-AMP_Threat_Hunting/amp_simulator) in order to get the simulator.
+Have a look to the instructions in order to use it.

 API Keys are :